QuicksilverMachine/leopold/README.md

 # Leopold

-Leopold is a CLI tool for deployment
+Leopold is a web server for deployment management